hdub-tech/bitwarden-directory-connector-containers/docs/typed-images.md

 `$BITWARDENCLI_DIRECTORY_CONNECTOR_TYPE/*.conf` file, based on the option provided to the script.
 It is used under the hood by [`ci.sh`].
-While `ci.sh` is the workhorse/recommended use case, this script is useful if you are just getting started testing this project to see if it works for your use case, and you haven't set-up your own project with this project as a submodule (Details:
+While `ci.sh` is the workhorse/recommended use case, this script is useful if you are just getting started and are testing this project to see if it works for your use case, and you haven't set-up your own project with this project as a submodule (Details: [Submodule set-up]).
-[Submodule set-up]).
 A summary of the script is provided below.

 > [!WARNING]
 > Run this script with `-h` to see the most up to date usage statement.